HugsDaniel/parks_and_plants/README.md

  - As a user, I can add a plant to a garden
  - As a user, I can delete a plant

+ - As a user, I can add a tag to a plant
+ - As a user, I can see plant's tags

 # MODELS